 In addition, chatbots free up customer service agents’ time by taking on some of the agent’s workload by completing the more mundane tasks, such as updating contact details or providing a refund.
 Not only does this reduce the overall call handling time – a key metric in the contact centre – but it also enables the agent to spend more time with the customer on more complex matters.

 Chatbots also improve customer satisfaction.
 Forrester research found that 65% of people value first contact resolution above everything else, so insurance chatbots that can provide customers with fast, accurate information that they can access 24/7 from the device of their choosing is essential.
 Having their journey simplified and more efficiently dealt with will not only ensure a happy customer, but also reinforces their loyalty, a key marker of success in the insurance sector.

 Getting a chatbot up and running

-There is very little a chatbot cannot handle and luckily, implementing a chatbot is also relatively straightforward and can be deployed in as little as three days.
+There is very little a chatbot cannot handle and luckily, implementing an insurance chatbot is also relatively straightforward and can be deployed in as little as three days.
 Below are some simple steps of chatbot deployment:

 Journey: Determine what exactly you want your chatbot to help with during the customer journey.
 Will it be for a specific purpose, such as automating claims?
 Or will it be responsible for a full end-to-end journey?
 Once that’s decided, it’s also essential to figure out the set-up process and agree on resources and an approach, such as how you will measure success metrics and who will own the chatbot’s delivery.
 The great thing about chatbots is that no large team of specialists is required, but it does pay to have a subject matter expert who will oversee everything, including the content and the customer journey, especially if you want it up and running very quickly.